-Check out some of our favorite limerick poems below, and don't miss the links at the bottom of the page for many, many more!
+Check out some of our favorite limericks below, and don't miss the links at the bottom of the page for many, many more!

-Answer: A short, bright, typically humorous poem, presumably named after the Irish town by the same name.
+Answer: They are short, bright, typically humorous poems, presumably named after the Irish town by the same name.

 Every limerick poem contains five lines.
 The first, second and fifth line all have seven to ten syllables and rhyme with one another.

 The third and fourth lines contain five to seven syllables and rhyme with each other.
 Since limericks are short and simple, they are easy to make up, and easy to remember!

 While it is possible to find much funnier limericks out there (and we have many of them at Irish-Expressions.com!), these give good idea of what a classic Irish limerick sounds like:

 “There was an Old Man with a beard,